Skip to content

 max_capacity.rb

-The reason why the greedy method is faster than enumeration is that each round of greedy selection "skips" some states.
+The reason greedy is faster than exhaustive enumeration is that each round of greedy selection "skips" some states.

-For example, under the state \(cap[i, j]\) where \(i\) is the shorter partition and \(j\) is the taller partition, greedily moving the shorter partition \(i\) inward by one step leads to the "skipped" states shown in Figure 15-12.
-This means that these states' capacities cannot be verified later.
+For example, in state \(cap[i, j]\) where \(i\) is the short partition and \(j\) is the long partition, if we greedily move the short partition \(i\) inward by one position, the states shown in Figure 15-12 will be "skipped".
+This means that the capacities of these states cannot be verified later.

 \[ cap[i, i+1], cap[i, i+2], \dots, cap[i, j-2], cap[i, j-1] \]

-Figure 15-12 States skipped by moving the shorter partition
+Figure 15-12 States skipped by moving the short partition

-It is observed that these skipped states are actually all states where the taller partition \(j\) is moved inward.
-We have already proven that moving the taller partition inward will definitely decrease the capacity.
-Therefore, the skipped states cannot possibly be the optimal solution, and skipping them does not lead to missing the optimal solution.
+Observing carefully, these skipped states are actually all the states obtained by moving the long partition \(j\) inward.
+We have already proven that moving the long partition inward will definitely decrease capacity.
+That is, the skipped states cannot possibly be the optimal solution, skipping them will not cause us to miss the optimal solution.

-The analysis shows that the operation of moving the shorter partition is "safe", and the greedy strategy is effective.
+The above analysis shows that the operation of moving the short partition is "safe", and the greedy strategy is effective.

 Feel free to drop your insights, questions or suggestions